Vyankoji Bhosale: Clash with Shivaji

 In 1676–1677, Chhatrapati Shivaji Maharaj made an expedition to the Carnatic to claim his portion of the jagir, also desiring to bring the whole of South India under Maratha rule.
 With this aim in mind, he made a treaty with Golconda, took Gingee and proceeded to Thanjavur after conquering all the lands north of the Coleroon river.
 Shivaji camped on the north bank of Kollidam River 10 miles north of Thanjavur and invited Ekoji for discussions.
-Shivaji didn't try to cross this distributary of Kaveri, to give a clear signal to his brother that he wanted to settle the matters of inheritance amicably.
+Shivaji did not try to cross this distributary of Kaveri, to give a clear signal to his brother that he wanted to settle the matters of inheritance amicably.
 Shivaji claimed a right to Shahji's inheritance.
-It was a Ekoji's minister Raghunath Pant Hanumante who had brought this matter of inheritance to Shivaji's notice.
+It was an Ekoji's minister Raghunath Pant Hanumante who had brought this matter of inheritance to Shivaji's notice.
 Although Shivaji was initially quite unwilling to state a claim on his father's jagir, but eventually he accepted the idea to achieve higher goals for Swarajya.
-Before visiting, Shivaji sometime in January 1677 at Satara, Raghunath Pant Hanumante had visited Golconda and had drawn out a golden leaf of diplomacy.
-He met Qutub Shah's brahmin ministers Akanna and Madanna and all three had a consensus on the expansion of Swarajya.
+Before visiting Shivaji sometime in January 1677 at Satara, Raghunath Pant Hanumante had visited Golconda and had drawn out a golden leaf of diplomacy.
+He met Qutub Shah's Brahmin ministers Akanna and Madanna and all three had a consensus on the expansion of Swarajya.
 Raghunath Pant's brother Janardan Pant Hanumante was in Shivaji's service.
 He pressed upon Qutub Shah to have a friendship treaty with Shivaji.
 Qutub Shah was much willing as he was under pressure from both Bijapur and the Mughals.
 Shivaji's approach to Tanjore was thus preceded by a long circuitous march through Bijapur territory to Golconda and then directly southwards.
 The two brothers stayed together more than a week and had lengthy discussions.
 While Shivaji pressed for a division of jagir, Ekoji remained tight lipped and noncommittal.
 One night he secretly arranged for a barge and fled the camp.
 Pained Shivaji decided to turn back to Raigad avoiding an open conflict with his brother.
 Administration and control of the newly conquered territories was left with his Sarnaubat Hambir Rao Mohite and others like Harji Raje Mahadik, Santaji Ghorpade, Vitthal Pildev Atre and Raghunath Pant Hanumate himself; with Gingee as the centre of new territories.
 Ekoji I reacted by launching regular military campaigns into Santoji's territory with the intention of driving him away.
 However, Shivaji's army handed him a crushing defeat taking many prisoners.
 Ekoji himself fled.
 This confrontation took place near Valikandapuram on 16 November 1677.
 Shivaji got this news, when he was at Gadag on his way back.
 He wrote a letter of retribution, but still expressing his will for a reconciliation on 1 March 1678.
 Meanwhile, he had a correspondence with Raghunath Pant.
 A very hesitant Ekoji succumbed to his weak military position and his wife Deepabai's strong persuasion.
 Ultimately, Ragunath Pant was invited from Gingee for discussions.
 Raghunath Pant enjoyed full confidence of Shivaji and knew his heart and mind and his future plans and intentions.
-Accordingly, a 19 point treaty was drafted and sent to Shivaji for his ratification.
+Accordingly, a 19-point treaty was drafted and sent to Shivaji for his ratification.
 Shivaji signed the same.
-The core of this treaty was (1) All the Bijapur territory claimed to be under Shahji's jagir and which was recently won by Shivaji was returned back to Deepabai (territories around Bangalore with an annual revenue of 2 lac hons) and Ekoji (region of 7 lac hons around Tanjor).
+The core of this treaty was (1) All the Bijapur territory claimed to be under Shahji's jagir and which was recently won by Shivaji was returned to Deepabai (territories around Bangalore with an annual revenue of 2 lac hons) and Ekoji (region of 7 lac hons around Tanjor).
 (2) Ekoji was weaned away from the Bijapur's Adilshahi and his Muslim advisers as he was forbidden from Harbouring any anti Hindu element in his realm (Article 6).
 Article 17 stated that Raghunath Pant would have ancestral jagir of 1 lac hons; underlining Raghunath Pant's vital role in Dakshin Digvijay.
 However, in 1680, Bijapur succumbed to the invasions of Shivaji Maharaj and handed over the administration of all lands to the north of the Coleroon river to Shivaji Maharaj.
 Ekoji I was forced to become a vassal of Shivaji Maharaj and pay him tribute.
 On the death of Shivaji Maharaj, however, the tribute was stopped and Thanjavur retained its independent existence.